Caioflp/Eigenfaces/README.md

 recognition.

 ## Contents:
-* att-database: Our chosen dataset of faces.
+* `att-database`: Our chosen dataset of faces.
 It belongs to AT&T Laboratories Cambridge.
 Proper references can be found in the report and the presentation.

-* report.pdf: Explains the problem of facial recognition, our methodology, results and conclusions.
+* `report.pdf`: Explains the problem of facial recognition, our methodology, results and conclusions.

-* presentation.pdf: Presentation version of the report.
+* `presentation.pdf`: Presentation version of the report.

 * `eigenfaces_mean.py` and `eigenfaces_min.py`: Code files for both
   recognition algorithms we implemented.

+* `eigenfaces`: Folder with some of the eigenfaces we generated.